When did cavalry get started?

 Cavalry are soldiers riding horses.
 The earliest cavalry soldiers were in about 800 BC, when horses were finally bred big enough so that they could carry a full-grown man in armor.
 Fighting on horseback began in Central Asia, where they bred horses.
 Both women and men fought from horseback there.

-Cavalry quickly became popular all across Asia, from China to the Assyrian Empire.
-You had to be rich to afford a horse – really several horses, so you’d have a spare and one for your slave to ride – and so the richest men were generally in the cavalry, while poorer men fought on foot.
+Cavalry won a lot of battles, so they quickly became popular all across Asia, from Zhou Dynasty China to the Assyrian Empire.
+You had to be rich to afford a horse – really several horses, so you’d have a spare in case one got tired or hurt, and another horse for your enslaved servant to ride.
+(They took care of the horses).
+So the richest men were generally in the cavalry, while poorer men fought on foot.

-By 500 BC, the use of cavalry had spread to Europe, and there were cavalry in ancient Greece and Rome.
-In ancient Greece, the way you knew a man was richwas that he owned expensive war horses and could be in the cavalry.
+In ancient Greece and Rome, the way you knew a man was rich was that he owned expensive war horses and could be in the cavalry.
 In China, the emperors formed cavalry units imitating their Central Asian enemies around 300 BC.

 But the Greek and Roman armies did not usually fight from horseback.
 Usually the armies of these empires fought on foot.
 Cavalry horses were expensive, and just not that useful against well-trained foot soldiers in the hoplite tradition.
 When the Gothic cavalry attacked Roman foot soldiers, usually the foot soldiers won.